Frederick E. Betts: Saskatchewan hockey

 Betts served as vice-president of the Saskatchewan Amateur Hockey Association (SAHA) for the 1917–18 and 1918–19 seasons, and helped co-ordinate junior ice hockey teams in Saskatoon for the Saskatchewan Junior Hockey League.
 In 1918, Betts and the SAHA approved the establishment of an intermediate level division, and the concept of reinstating former professionals as amateurs who were no longer playing sport for money.

 After being inactive during World War I, the Amateur Athletic Union of Canada (AAU of C) resumed meeting and governance of amateur sports in Canada.
 Betts was elected vice-president of the Saskatchewan branch of the AAU of C in December 1918.
 The branch favoured the principle of soldiers who were professional athletes before the war, could be reinstated as amateurs.
 The Regina Evening Post credited the SAHA for having revived interest in amateur sport in Saskatchewan, and described Betts as "the original 'ginger kid' of Saskatchewan athletics", one of the "live wires" of the province, and "a hustler ... who gets results [with] few equals".

-Betts supported a recommendation for Saskatoon City Council to takeover the lease and management of the Crescent Arena, and to provide necessary upgrades for senior and junior hockey teams to play in the provincial league.
+Betts supported a recommendation for Saskatoon City Council to take over the lease and management of the Crescent Arena, and to provide necessary upgrades for senior and junior hockey teams to play in the provincial league.
 He reported that the alterations being made by the rink's operator would not provide an ice surface of regulation size and that Saskatoon would be without high level hockey for the season.
 Betts arranged a schedule for a Saskatoon league instead, without any teams in the provincial leagues.